ernest-bruce/human-internet/humanity/humanity.md

 · their goal is to collect as many users as possible, not to actually be helpful to them
 · this is because, for the most part, people are not their ultimate customers
 · their real customers are the entities who pay them to [target people with ads](https://youtu.be/n2H8wx1aBiQ "YouTube: Senator, we run ads")
-· but when it comes to essential services, or ones that help people manage personal information such as social_services, healthcare_services (healthcare providers), and health_insurance_services (health plans), people need the flexibility that a multitude of services competing on merit—not on personal·information gathering practices—can provide
+· but when it comes to essential services, or ones that help people manage personal information such as social services, healthcare services (healthcare providers), and health·insurance services (health plans), people need the flexibility that a multitude of services competing on merit—not on personal·information gathering practices—can provide

 these companies generally form **data silos,** places that maintain collections of personal_data that provide them with business advantages
-· but for individuals and society, data silos are both wasteful *and* ineffective
+· but for individuals and society, data silos are ineffective and wasteful
 · for example, healthcare providers would offer more effective service if they were able to access your entire body of health information, not just the information they obtained directly from you or from other medical organizations that use compatible systems, or information they received through email, regular mail, or *faxes*
-· they would benefit from knowing that you actually took the medicine doctors prescribed at the appropriate times, and that you have been active the past week, by being able to see how many steps you took, and your heart_rate during that activity
+· they would benefit from knowing that you actually took the medicine doctors prescribed at the appropriate times, and that you have been active the past week, by being able to see how many steps you took, and your heart rate during that activity
 · with comprehensive information in digital form, doctors would make thoroughly informed and timely decisions, and the system as a whole would be more efficient, wasting less resources on the storage and maintenance of duplicate or redundant copies of health information

 the data silos healthcare providers and health plans rely on make for an ecosystem that forces you to ensure that the records each entity keeps on you are correct